Best Christmas Markets in Strasbourg, France 2025 Guide

 Tips for getting the most out of your visit to Christmas Markets in Strasbourg

-Step into the magical world of French Christmas Markets and discover the delightful tradition of Vin Chaud, also known as Gluhwein.
-Unlike the German Christmas markets we’ve seen before, they serve their Vin chaud in reusable, durable plastic cups instead of ceramic cups.
+Step into the magical world of French Christmas Markets and discover the delightful tradition of Vin Chaud, also known as Glühwein.
+Unlike the German Christmas markets we’ve seen before, French markets serve their vin chaud in reusable, durable plastic cups rather than ceramic ones.

-The markets are the busiest on weekends.
-If you prefer less crowds, try to visit during the weekday.
+The markets are busiest on weekends.
+If you prefer fewer crowds, try visiting on weekdays.

 French is spoken in Strasbourg, and the Euro is the currency.
-It will cost you more if you pay in your country’s currency.
+Paying in your country’s currency will incur additional costs.
 Always use the local currency for the best rate.
-Use Xe to determine the cost in your country’s currency.
+Use Xe to determine the price in your country’s currency.
 I like to use the Xe app.

 What to Wear to the Christmas Markets in Strasbourg

-Late November and December are between 30-40 degrees F in Strasbourg.
-It does snow in Strasbourg, but usually not more than an inch.
-Rain is also possible; pack a waterproof coat and or an umbrella.
+Strasbourg’s temperatures in Late November and December range between 30 and 40 degrees F. It does snow in Strasbourg, but usually not more than an inch.
+Rain is also possible; pack a waterproof coat and/or an umbrella.

 Pack layers.
-In 2022, we got lucky as it wasn’t too cold.
-There were days that I was comfortable with a puffer vest, sweater, and a base layer shirt.
-Below is a list of what I packed for two weeks in Zurich, Strasbourg, Colmar, Basel, and London.
+In 2022, we got lucky, as it wasn’t too cold.
+There were days when I was comfortable with a puffer vest, sweater, and a base-layer shirt.
+Below is a list of what I packed for a two-week trip to Zurich, Strasbourg, Colmar, Basel, and London.

 - Two merino wool thermal shirts